Allvexnation/express-fastexp/README.md

 ---

-**Express Instant** - No more manually creating folders, files, and packages! 🚀
+**Express FastExp** - No more manually creating folders, files, and packages! 🚀